Reporting and preventing work injuries

 Once you have reported your claim, a Superior Point claims representative will contact you within 24 hours.

-Assuming you have already ready reported the claim, notify your Superior Point claims representative when you know the employee will miss time from work.
+Assuming you have already reported the claim, notify your Superior Point claims representative when you know the employee will miss time from work.

 Prevent injuries from happening in the first place with these four critical elements: